mathworks-ref-arch/matlab-web-app-server-on-azure/README.md

 | `webapp-vm`           | Virtual machine | Virtual machine to host MATLAB Web App Server.|
 |  `webappVM_OsDisk_<uniqueID>` | Disk | Operating system disk attached to virtual machine hosting MATLAB Web App Server. |

-# Get Network License Manager MAC Address
->**NOTE:**The network license manager MAC address is available only after the deployment to the cloud is complete.
-To get the MAC address of the network license manager:
-1. Log in to the Network License Manager for MATLAB dashboard using the username and password you specified in the [Configure Cloud Resources](#step-2-configure-cloud-resources) step of the deployment process.
-1. Click Administration > License.
-1. Copy the license server MAC address displayed at the top.

 # FAQ
 ## How do I deploy to an existing virtual network?